 Butternut squash would work in place of the sweet potatoes if you prefer.

-Feel free to make it your own with your favorite mix of grains and vegetables.
+Feel free to make these quinoa bowls your own with your favorite mix of legumes and vegetables.
 But don’t forget the dreamy Curry Sauce!

 This Cashew Curry Sauce is my new best friend.